 - Funding is provided to RCSD regions for all First Nations students who reside on a reserve (code 330) and attend a funded provincial school under an education services agreement. - Funding is provided on a per student basis using the provincial average per student funding provided under the differential modifiers allocation of the inclusive education grant (see section 1.10 Inclusive Education Funding).

 4. REGIONAL MANAGEMENT ALLOCATION

-- Each region will receive \$100,000 to support regional management. - Regions may use up to an additional 4.5 per cent of their total allocation (excluding the regional management allocation) for administration of the region.
+- Each region will receive \$100,000 to support regional management. - Regions may use up to an additional 4.5 per cent of their total allocation for administration of their region.